A stool (feces) sample can provide doctors with valuable information about what's

 bowl, or under your child's bottom, to collect the sample.
 Using a catching device

-can prevent contamination of the stool by water and dirt.
-Another way to collect a
+can prevent contamination of the stool by toilet water.
+Another way to collect a stool

-stool sample is to loosely place plastic wrap over the toilet seat.
+sample is to loosely place plastic wrap over the seat of the toilet.
 Then place the

-can also be used to line the diaper of an infant or toddler who isn't yet using the
+Plastic wrap can also be used to line the diaper of an infant or toddler who isn't

-The stool should be collected into clean, dry plastic jars with screw-cap lids.
+The stool should be placed into clean, dry plastic jars with screw-cap lids.
+Your

-the stool should be brought to the lab right away.
-If this isn't possible, the stool
+the stool should be brought to the lab within a few hours.

 What to Expect

-When the sample arrives at the laboratory, it's checked for blood by placing a
+When the sample arrives at the laboratory, a technician smears stool samples on

 Getting the Results

-In general, the result of the fecal occult blood test is reported within a day.
+In general, the result of the stool culture is reported within 24 to 48 hours.

 No risks are associated with collecting stool samples.